for same day dispatch

 Do not use the medication past the expiration date.
 When you buy Echinacea tablets online or any other medication please check the expiry date when it arrives to you in the post.

 Yes, you can legally buy Echinacea tablets online from registered prescribers such as e-Surgery.

 Whenever you buy Echinacea tablets online or any other medication, even if it is over the counter, make sure you check for the green GPhC logo on the bottom of each page of the website you are using.

 You can use the GPhC website to check if a pharmacy is registered, this will ensure that when you buy Echinacea tablets online the medication is genuine.

-e-Surgery uses Royal Mail delivery with choices starting from Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1pm special delivery (discover more about e-Surgery delivery).
+e-Surgery uses Royal Mail delivery with choices starting from Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1 pm special delivery (discover more about e-Surgery delivery).
 When you buy Echinacea tablets online they will arrive in discreet, recyclable packaging at a delivery address of your choice.
-Find out to recycle packaging from e-Surgery.

-For any more information on disposal of Echinacea tablets you can use our free Ask-a-Pharmacist service.
+For any more information on the disposal of Echinacea tablets, you can use our free Ask-A-Pharmacist service.

 Prices for Echinacea Tablets start at £1.95.